RobertoFreireFerrazPassos/Desafio-Tecnico-Cadastro-Usuario/README.md

 * It was provided a docker-compose.yml so it can use docker to run mssql server container.
 * Scripts are in the DataBase\Scripts folder

+## TO DO:

+- Finish Blazor front end based on Angular version

 ### References